KokoMind/Recurrent-Environment-Simulators/README.md

 ### Run

 - Collect data from any atari enviroment using the method mentioned before, or use the provided data.
+- Edit the configration file to meet your need.
 - Run ```python res.py is_train=True```

+### License
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.